wmeints/effective-llm-applications-workshop/code/final/README.md

 4. **Configure Environment**:

-   - Update `appsettings.json` or `appsettings.Development.json` in the `hosting/InfoSupport.AgentWorkshop.AppHost` directory with any required configurations.
+   - Use `dotnet user-secrets set <Key> <Value>` in the `hosting/InfoSupport.AgentWorkshop.AppHost` directory to configure the environment secrets.
    - Ensure the `DOTNET_ENVIRONMENT` variable is set to `Development` for local development.

    | Required setting                | Value                        | Description                                                                                             |